• Classes & Programs

 • Advanced Tai Chi

-For the serious student, the Advanced Tai Chi program offers the complete core Hunyuan Tai Chi curriculum, including the 24, 48, and 83 Yilu, the 24, 38, and 77 Cannonfist, the straight sword, and the saber.
+For the serious student, the Advanced Tai Chi program offers the complete core Hunyuan Tai Chi curriculum, including the 24, 48, and 83 Yilu forms, the 24, 38, and 77 Erlu ("cannonfist") forms, the straight sword, and the saber.